 Fines and fees are set by city ordinance.

 The City of Canal Winchester accepts cash, money orders, credit cards and checks.
-Payments can be made by mail, in person at the Municipal Building, in the 24 hour drop box located in the entry of the Municipal Building, or online.
+Payments can be made by mail, in person at City Hall, in the 24 hour drop box located behind City Hall, or online.
 No payments will be accepted over the phone.